CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_core_software.md

 ## 3. HAAQI Speech Intelligibility model

-Python implementation of the Hearing Aid Audio Quality Index (HAAQI) model which is used for objective estimation.
+This is a python implementation of the Hearing Aid Audio Quality Index (HAAQI) model which is used for objective estimation.
 This will be used in the stage 1 evaluation of entrants (see [Rules](/docs/cadenza1/Take%20part/cc1_rules#stage-1-objective-evaluation)).

 Note that HAAQI is not a binaural metric, instead, each channel must be processed separately.
-We average the independent scores to produce a final overall score.
+We average the left and right scores to produce a final overall score.

 ## 4. References